smanmar/Flask-repo/README.md

 and turn into anything I like.
 I'am going to also go over how you create a new user's account, how to store those in a database, how to log into those user accounts, how to log out of them, and how you associate that information with a specific user!

+## subheader

+first using html & css for front-end.